The Anvil of Ice

 The Anvil of Ice is a novel by Michael Scott Rohan published in 1986.

 Plot summary

-The Anvil of Ice is a novel in which Alv survives an attack on his town and becomes an apprentice smith making enchanted weapons.
+This is the first part of the Winter of the World saga, telling the story of the life and heroic deeds of the young Alva-Elof, referring to Old Scandinavian mythology.
+The Anvil of Ice is a novel in which Alv survives an attack on his town and becomes an apprentice blacksmith crafting enchanted weapons.

 Reception

 Dave Langford reviewed The Anvil of Ice for White Dwarf #79, and stated that "Rohan clears the major hurdle of a trilogy opening: he actually makes me want to read book two!
 Stay tuned."